michaelsboost/SVGAnimFrames/README.md

 Want to contribute?
 Great!

+*<u>As of November 4, 2019 SVGAnimFrames is no longer an active project.
+All updates as of that date and on are solely contributor based implementations.</u>*

 You can submit a pull request or simply share the project :)

 Of course SVGAnimFrames is free and open source, so you can always fork the project and have fun :)